 In order to get your book noticed you need book reviews, and more than just one.

-Considering the previous points, it often works out to get some paid book reviews.
+Considering the previous points, it often works out to get some book reviews by book review services.
 Bear in mind, though, that they have to be honest and readers should obtain their own copies.
 Amazon will only allow a review of a product if you purchased said product.
 On top of that, to be eligible to leave a review on Amazon you must also spend a minimum amount on purchases on the platform, per year.

 Tip: don’t sign up with just any book review service.
 You’ll find plenty on social media, and although several of them are decent and honest there are others that just take your money and run.
 Always do your diligent research.